elk-audio/elk-docs/documents/getting_started_with_development_kit_software.md

-# Getting Started With ELK Development Kit Software
+# Getting Started With ELK Development Kit Software: Run your first plugin in ELK

 ## Overview